0x2E757/InputInterceptor/README.md

 # InputInterceptor

 Library for keyboard and mouse input interception and simulation.
 Based on [interception driver](http://www.oblita.com/interception.html).
 Library will work only if the driver is intalled, however library contains installer and the driver can be installed by `InputInterceptor.Install()` call.
+Available as [NuGet package](https://www.nuget.org/packages/InputInterceptor/).

 ## Usage